-The Department of Health has made changes to legislation which applies to private health insurance.
+From 1st April 2019, certain natural therapies, including “Pilates”, are no longer be eligible for claiming under private health insurance rebates.
+The Department of Health made changes to legislation in 2017 which applies to private health insurance.
 The purpose of these changes is to remove private health insurance funding for therapies which are not medically based.

-There are different types of Pilates classes in Australia, including many which are not run by Physiotherapists, run for fitness-purposes only (not for clinical reasons), are not helping to manage any current medical issues or injuries, and are not run by adequately qualified instructors.
-These types of Pilates classes will no longer be claimable with private health insurers.
+There are different types of Pilates classes in Australia, including many which are not run by Physiotherapists.
+Pilates classes that run for fitness-purposes (not for clinical reasons), are not helping to manage any current medical issues or injuries, and are not run by adequately qualified instructors are the types of Pilates classes that are no longer claimable with private health insurers.

-As Physiotherapists are qualified allied health professionals, who can diagnose issues and prescribe interventions including treatments or exercises, you are likely to still be able to claim Physiotherapy Group and Class consultations, which may include Pilates-informed exercises.
+As Physiotherapists are qualified allied health professionals, who can diagnose issues and prescribe interventions including treatments or exercises, you should still be able to claim for the classes which are under the Physiotherapy Group and Class consultation item code.
 However, as each private health insurer is its own private company, they can enforce their own rules if they choose.

-Many private health insurers require you to have an assessment every year if you are currently partaking in Group or Class Consultations with a Physiotherapist.
+Some private health insurers require you to have a Physiotherapy assessment every year if you are currently partaking in Group or Class Consultations with a Physiotherapist.
 (Although as we mentioned before, each fund has its own rules, so to be certain if this applies to you, we recommend you check with your insurer directly).

-If you have been attending classes and have not had a review within the last 12 months, then we strongly advise you contact us to book one in.
+If you are a attending a class which falls under the Group or Class Consultations code and have not had a review within the last 12 months, then we advise you contact us to book one in.

 We have always recommended regular reviews, especially if your condition has changed.
 Reviews are important in ensuring your exercise program is still appropriate, challenging, and relevant.
 It also means that we can adapt your exercises to suit any new goals or issues which may have developed since your program was originally written.